uccser/cs-field-guide/docs/source/developer/translation.rst

 ******************************************************************************
 The Django modeltranslation package is utilised to stored translated content on a model.
 The basic idea is that for each translatable field, an extra database column is added for every language defined in the Django settings file.
-When the base field is accessed, ``modeltranslation`` performs some magic to retrieve the translation for the users language
+When the base field is accessed, ``modeltranslation`` performs some magic to retrieve the translation for the users language.

 To register translation fields for a given TranslatableModel, add a TranslationOptions subclass to the ``translations.py`` file in the relevant application.